Data management, analysis and visualisation

 Open data sharing

-Linking of phenomics information with the APPF’s modelling capabilities and TERN data, Bureau of Meteorology’s climatic data, and Geoscience Australia’s DataCube will provide forecasting products on the cloud for predicting agricultural productivity and the impact of various scenarios.
+Linking of phenomics information with the APPF’s modelling capabilities, TERN data, Bureau of Meteorology’s climatic data and Geoscience Australia’s DataCube will provide forecasting products on the cloud for predicting agricultural productivity and the impact of various scenarios.

 Unique software capabilities